-12. We have established an e-mail notification system to keep online members informed of lake events and activities and in emergencies.
+12. We have established an e-mail notification system to keep members who are online, informed in emergencies.

-13. We host a free annual hot dog cookout on Halfmoon Island in northern East Grand Lake and occasionally, a second picnic in Forest City, ME
+13. We host a free annual hot dog cookout on Half Moon Island in northern East Grand Lake.

 14. In 2001 we initiated a fun flatwater canoe/kayak race around Halfmoon Island in northern East Grand Lake and moved it to Paterson Cove in 2005.